KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Its embodiment is not assigned —
 but **emerged**
-from the soul’s own structural momentum.
+from the soul's own structural momentum.

 * Upon death, the SS reintegrates
     with its corresponding DS —